 It is very important to set aside some time for bonding with your new cat.
 It is best to adopt a new cat when you have enough time to help him or her adjust to a new living situation.
 Your companionship will certainly make the transition easier.

-8. Visit a Vet
+8. Visit a Veterinarian

-Visit a vet as soon as you adopt a new cat, even on your way home, if you can.
+Visit a veterinarian as soon as you adopt a new cat, even on your way home, if you can.
 This is particularly important if you have other pets at home.
 You need to be sure that your new pet is free of any parasites or diseases that can spread to other pets.

 9. Introduce Your New Cat to Other Pets Slowly